Das Williams: Background

+Williams is of Indonesian descent through his maternal grandfather.

 Before embarking in politics, Williams worked as a junior high school teacher and a legislative aide to then-assemblymember Hannah-Beth Jackson.

 Williams holds a master's degree in Environmental Science & Management, with a focus on water pollution, planning processes, and land-use law from the University of California, Santa Barbara's Bren School of Environmental Science & Management in 2005.
 As a UC grad, Williams has opposed fee increases for the UC system.

+Williams got his start in politics as a member of the Santa Barbara City Council while still in graduate school, serving from 2003 until 2010.